Course

 2.

-Portfolios are delivered a fortnight after the end of second-semester formal teaching and are double-blind examined by two Ensemble members in terms of a straight ‘pass’ or ‘fail.’
-Constructive comments are then issued.
+Students present their work to each other during the final two seminars of the second semester, These are invariably festive occasions.
+Portfolios are then formally submitted within a fortnight for appreciation by Prof. Robin Kirkpatrick and one other Ensemble member.
+These are awarded a straight ‘pass’ or ‘fail’ alongside constructive comments.
 We wish to encourage students to spend their time thinking, writing and making, rather than fretting over competitive grades.
-A separate external examiner is appointed for the year’s cohort, and he or she submits a critical report on the quality of the course, the teaching and the student work produced.
+Reports on student works-in-progress can be uploaded to the Stories section of the website over the course of the academic year.
+A separate external examiner is appointed for the year’s cohort, and s/he submits a critical report on the quality of the course, the teaching and the student work produced.